Reversi (film)

-tragedy film directed by Adrian Teh, who wrote the screenplay with Nazifdin Nasrudin.
+tragedy film directed and produced by Adrian Teh, who wrote the screenplay with Nazifdin Nasrudin.
 Starring Beto Kusyairy, Shiqin Kamal, Hasnul Rahmat, Vanida Imran, Azhan Rani, Zahiril Adzim and Qi Razali, the film tells the story of a husband's undying love for his wife and son, who tries his best to right his past wrongs for a better future.

 The film made its world premiere at the Udine Far East Film Festival in Italy on 2 May 2024, and was released in Malaysian cinemas on 19 December 2024.